SilkePilon/KnowledgeBook/README.md

 **Key Points:**

 - The file must use `"use strict";` at the top.
+- Any arguments from the frondend like amounts will be passed as first argument to the `main` function.
+In this example we get the amount from the frontend.
+This can be accessed with data.amount but this may be different in your node.
 - Import `bot` and `mcData` from `../main.js`.
 - The `main` function should be defined and exported.
 This function is executed when the node runs.
 - Use `try` and `catch` statements for error handling.
 If an error occurs, log it and rethrow it to ensure it can be caught elsewhere.